BadgerBlitz.com - What stood out in spring camp today?

 What stood out in spring camp today?

-MADISON, Wis. - The Wisconsin Badgers held their second open practice of spring camp on Saturday and BadgerBlitz.com's John Veldhuis was there taking notes.
+MADISON, Wis. - The Wisconsin Badgers held their third open practice of spring camp on Tuesday and BadgerBlitz.com's John Veldhuis was there taking notes.

 Premium Content